Publicly Engaged, Actionable Knowledge (PEAK) Project

 3. Promote community-engaged teaching, learning, and research at CC through recruiting, advocating, and storytelling efforts

-The CCE seeks to match educator and student expertise and interests to the mission, goals, or needs of a community partner.
+The CCE seeks to match educator expertise and interests to the mission, goals, or needs of a community partner.
 If we can’t find a match that cycle, we can try again the next cycle.

 the project, with CCE staff as thought partners and resources as needed.